skhanal5/clip-farmer/README.md

 ### Local Development

-This makes downstream API to TikTok and Twitch's API's.
-This means to run the application you will need to register an application with both Twitch and TikTok and pass in their secret values.
+This application makes downstream API calls to TikTok and Twitch's API's.
+Thus, you will need the appropriate credentials from both services.

 #### Twitch Credentials
 You will need the `TWITCH_CLIENT_ID` and the `TWITCH_CLIENT_OAUTH` values from your Twitch account.